 Many different types of electronic temperature controllers are available, offering numerous capabilities and features.
-They can also be categorized in a number of ways, though most are either known as “single loop” or “multi-loop” controllers.
+They can also be categorized in several ways, though most are either known as “single-loop” or “multi-loop” controllers.
 Single loop controllers have one input, with either a single output or multiple outputs regulating the heat amount.
 Multi-loop controllers feature multiple inputs and outputs, which can regulate several loops, allowing them to control more functions.

 Let’s look at some specific types of electronic temperature controllers.

 As the most elementary electronic temperature controllers, analog controllers are inexpensive yet versatile.
 They tend to be robust and reliable when used in industrial settings amid harsh conditions.
 Typically, these basic controllers utilize a knob dial, while their temperature controls are simply on or off.
 While useful, their simplicity and lack of visible display make them practical only for all but the basic temperature control tasks.
 They also lack communication capabilities, limiting them to mainly switching on or off heating or cooling devices.